Gpm-Musfik/NumPy-Problem-Solving/README.md

 ## How to Use This Repository

 1. **Browse the problems** – Each problem is located in the `code` directory and can be solved independently.
-2. **Read the instructions** – Each problem contains an explanation separately and a comment.
+2. **Read the instructions** – Each problem contains an explanation.
 3. **Solve the problems** – Write your solutions using NumPy and save them in a Python file.
 4. **Test your solutions** – You can test your solutions by running the Python script to check if the output matches the expected results.
-5. **Reference the solutions** – If you get stuck, you can refer to the solutions provided in the `solutions` directory, which contains working solutions for each problem.
+5. **Reference the solutions** – If you get stuck, you can refer to the solutions provided in the `code` directory, which contains working solutions for each problem.

 ---